bitcoin-dot-org/Bitcoin.org/_includes/ref_p2p_networking.md

 | **0** | Use the next hash as this node's TXID, but this transaction didn't match the filter.     | Use the next hash as this node's hash.
 Don't process any descendant nodes.
 | **1** | Use the next hash as this node's TXID, and mark this transaction as matching the filter. | The hash needs to be computed.
 Process the left child node to get its hash; process the right child node to get its hash; then concatenate the two hashes as 64 raw bytes and hash them to get this node's hash.

-Any time you descend into a node for the first time, evaluate the next flag.
+Any time you begin processing a node for the first time, evaluate the next flag.
 Never use a flag at any other time.

 When processing a child node, you may need to process its children (the